 Lisbon - Portugal's political, economic, scientific and cultural center

 The seat of government, several universities and the Academy of Sciences make the city the political, intellectual and cultural center of Portugal.
 Established in 1288, the University of Lisbon is one of the oldest universities in Europe.
 Famous people were born in Lisbon.
-The city is famous for the wistful fado, the traditional style of music
+The city is known for the wistful Fado, the traditional style of music

 Cultural highlight - National Theater Dona Maria II

-Economically, the greater Lisbon area is Portugal's wealthiest region.
-1,3 million people find employment in the metropolitan region and 45 percent of Portugal's GDP is generated.
-Lisbon is a port city, a maritime service center and an industrial location.
-The city is also the location of several listed companies.
-Lisbon's quality of life is rated as high according to an international survey.
+Economically, Greater Lisbon is Portugal's most prosperous region.
+The metropolitan area employs 1,3 million people and generates 45 percent of Portugal's GDP.
+Lisbon is a port city, maritime service center and industrial location.
+In addition, the city is the seat of several listed companies.
+According to an international survey, Lisbon's quality of life is rated as high.

 Lisbon's sea of houses

 On their 15-kilometer voyage from the Atlantic to Lisbon, cruise ships pass four notable sights: the Torre de Belém, the Monument to the Discoveries, the statue of Cristo Rei and the huge suspension bridge, Ponte 25 de Abril.
 There are three docks for ships: the Terminal de Passageiros de Santa Apolónia next to the Santa Apolónia train station, the new Terminal de Cruzeiros de Lisboa – Jardim do Tabaco Quay and the Terminal da Rocha do Conde de Óbidos (next to the Ponte 25 de Abril). .